UGACloudLab/DynaES/README.md

 ## What is DynaES?

-[DynaES](https://github.com/kaustubhrajput46/EdgeFaaSBench) is a novel energy scheduling method for EH sensors without relying on online weather forecasts.
+[DynaES](https://github.com/kaustubhrajput46/EdgeFaaSBench) is a novel energy scheduling method for Energy Harvesting (EH) sensors without relying on online weather forecasts.

 DynaES comprises two components: a DC power gain estimator that predicts future power gain by individually estimating changes in environmental parameters and ensembling them, and a dynamic energy scheduler that distributes energy to sensors based on priority and adjusts sensing intervals and frequency.